harouny/DDD2017Talk/README.md

+# DDD Melbourne 2017 talk
-# My DDD Melbourne 2017 talk about applying microservices principals in backend using Xcomponent
+My DDD Melbourne 2017 talk about applying microservices principals in backend using Xcomponent